o3de/o3de.org/content/docs/user-guide/assets/asset-processor/configuration.md

 ### Processing Assets for Multiple Platforms

 To process assets for a non-host platform, you can enable additional platforms under the settings registry path `Amazon/AssetProcessor/Settings/Platforms`.
 Note that this is only one step in enabling a platform for your project.
 See the [platforms](/docs/user-guide/platforms/) section of the documentation for how to set up and deploy to additional platforms.

+### Running Multiple Instances of Asset Processor

+In order to run multiple instances of Asset Processor, each instance must be configured to use a different server port by changing the `Amazon/AzCore/Bootstrap/remote_port` setting (in `bootstrap.setreg` by default).

 ### Asset Job Management